MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/take-snapshot-save-booking-hololens.md

 - If the call *is* associated with a booking, after you take the snapshot, you'll see an option to save it to OneDrive or to the booking.
 (A call is associated with a booking if, from the Recent Contacts page, you selected a booking.)
 - If a Remote Assist call is *not* associated with a booking, your snapshot will automatically be saved in OneDrive.

-All snapshots are sent via the text chat, and the Teams user can see the snapshot and also view the link to the snapshot.
-Any call participant can see this link after the call ends by opening the chat in Teams.
+A link to the snapshot is sent via text chat.
+All call participants can access the link via Teams chat during and after the call.